unicode-org/message-format-wg/exploration/number-selection.md

 - `ordinal` selection matches the operand to explicit numeric keys exactly or to ordinal rule categories if there is no explicit match

+### Functions

+The following functions use numeric selection:

-The default selector function for numeric types or values is called `:number`.
+The function `:number` is the default selector for numeric values.

+The function `:plural` operates identically to `:number`, except:
+- the `select` type of this selector is always `plural`
+- the function is **not** valid as a formatter

+The function `:ordinal` operates identically to `:number`, except:
+- the `select` type of this selector is always `ordinal` (This function is valid as a formatter)

+The function `:integer` operates identically to `:number`, except:
+- the `minimumFractionDigits` and `maximumFractionDigits` options default to `0` for all values
+- the _options_ `minimumFractionDigits` and `maximumFractionDigits`
+  are invalid.

+### Operands

-The operand of `:number` is either a literal that matches the `number-literal` production in the [ABNF](/main/spec/message.abnf) and which is parsed by the implementation into a number; or an implementation-defined numeric type; or is some serialization of a number that the implementation recognizes.
+The operand of a number selector is either a literal that matches the `number-literal` production in the [ABNF](/main/spec/message.abnf) and which is parsed by the implementation into a number; or an implementation-defined numeric type; or is some serialization of a number that the implementation recognizes.